 "Let's talk about gear.
-It might help you get better quickly."
+It might help you improve quickly."

 Everyone has their own way of improving at skiing.
-While hard practice is of course important, using your favorite gear will also help you improve.
+While hard practice is of course important, using your favorite gear is also key to success.
 So how do you choose your gear?
 We gathered together some of the most skilled riders at the forefront of skiing, from various manufacturers, to answer this question

 This time, we spoke with Hidemitsu Okada and Ayana Onozuka, two familiar faces from STEEP, about SMITH goggles.
 They will tell us about the benefits of SMITH goggles, which can be used in even harsher natural environments, such as backcountry and freeriding